alexlobera/leanjs_OLD_NX/src/pages/blog/server-side-rendering-ssr-made-easy-react.md

 #### scripts/start.js

-We need to change the way CRA start scripts works since now it also need to start the server that renders HTML.
+We need to change the way CRA start scripts works since now it also needs to start the server that renders HTML.
 Yes, it's [implemented](https://github.com/reactjsacademy/react-scripts-ssr#step-1) in the same package.

 ## Frameworks